Block party shootout may have been gang related, police say

 O’Neill said more than 100 police officers were on duty at the festival and quickly jumped into action when the shooting started.

-O’Neill said the police department will review security procedures for the festival and other events in the city and make changes where necessary.
+He said police will review security procedures for the festival and other events in the city and make changes where necessary.

 Follow Sisak on Twitter at twitter.com/mikesisak